Events bloody and mysterious bring eleven-year-old Danny Hallow to the town of Eddystone, New Hampshire…

 “They’re cold-stunned,” said the fellow.
 He poked the thresher again.
 “Frozen solid.”

 “I know just how he feels,” said Sheriff Protheroe.
 He looked down at the empty black eyes of the beached shark.
 It was one of several that lay along the sand, gray waters of the Atlantic crawling up the beach and licking at their lifeless fins.
 What a sight, he thought.
-He wasn’t a superstitious man, but if he had been, he might’ve felt like this was some kind of bad omen.
+He wasn’t a superstitious man, but if he had been, he might have felt like this was some kind of bad omen.
 The Sheriff shivered and crossed his arms, trying to turn his attention back the DNR fellow.

 Over on Whicher Street, Ellie Homing sat at the breakfast counter in the cottage she shared with her mother.
 A small girl with blonde curls and green eyes, she poked at the tasteless eggs her mother had set in front of her.
-Usually she liked her mother’s cooking, but lately the quality had been lacking.
+Usually she liked her mother’s cooking, but lately, the quality had been lacking.
 She knew it was because her mother missed Mr. Enoch.
 Ellie missed him too.

 Her mother glanced over at the television.
 The weatherman was dressed up in a yeti costume, pointing to another record low hovering right above where they lived.
 Ellie groaned and fed most of her eggs to Daisy the dachshund when her mother wasn’t looking.